Bill Gosper

 Ralph William Gosper Jr. (born April 26, 1943), known as Bill Gosper, is an American mathematician and programmer.
 Along with Richard Greenblatt, he may be considered to have founded the hacker community, and he holds a place of pride in the Lisp community.
-The Gosper curve and the Gosper's algorithm are named after him.
+The Gosper curve and Gosper's algorithm are named after him.

 Becoming a hacker

 In high school, Gosper was interested in model rockets until one of his friends was injured in a rocketry accident and contracted a fatal brain infection.
 Gosper enrolled in MIT in 1961, and he received his bachelor's degree in mathematics from MIT in 1965 despite becoming disaffected with the mathematics department because of their anti-computer attitude.

 In his second year at MIT, Gosper took a programming course from John McCarthy and became affiliated with the MIT AI Lab.

 His contributions to computational mathematics include HAKMEM and the MIT Maclisp system.
 He made major contributions to Macsyma, Project MAC's computer algebra system.
 Gosper later worked with Symbolics and Macsyma, Inc. on commercial versions of Macsyma.

-In 1974, he moved to Stanford University, where he lectured and worked with Donald Knuth.
+In 1974, he moved to Stanford University, where he lectured, and worked with Donald Knuth.

 Since that time, he has worked at or consulted for Xerox PARC, Symbolics, Wolfram Research, the Lawrence Livermore Laboratory, and Macsyma Inc.